 In NSW kangaroos are protected under the Biodiversity Conservation Act 2016 and cannot be harmed without a licence.
 However, kangaroos are one of the few native species that have thrived since European settlement and most states have programs in place to allow them to be utilised as a resource or managed as a pest.

-There are two types of licences that can be obtained to manage kangaroos in NSW:
+There are 2 types of licences that can be obtained to manage kangaroos in NSW:

 (1) Commercial Harvester (Kangaroo) Licences for professionals and landholders.

 (2) Non-commercial Licences to harm kangaroos for the purpose of damage mitigation and public safety.